 The default assumption in the Phase 2 analysis of FDS1 scenarios is that the entire target set within the ZOI of the ignition source is damaged at the time that the nearest and most vulnerable target is damaged.
 This may lead to overly conservative CDF estimates if the CCDP of the damaged target set is dominated by a target that is at a much greater distance from the ignition source than the nearest and most vulnerable target.
 If this is the case, the analyst may choose to split the damaged target set for the scenario into two smaller sets.
 The first subset consists of targets that are relatively close to the ignition source and of low risk significance.
-The second subset consists of the more distant targets within the ZOI, but account for the bulk of the CCDP.
+The second subset consists of the more distant targets within the ZOI, but accounts for the bulk of the CCDP.
 The FDS1 scenario for the ignition source is essentially split into two FDS1 scenarios with different target sets.
 The first scenario will have a low CCDP, but a relatively high SF and NSP.
 The second scenario will have a high CCDP, but a lower SF and NSP.

 05.02.05.02 Step 2.5.2: Determine Damaged Target Set and CCDP for FDS2 Scenarios